-- ➤ State of Washington Local Government Investment Pool (LGIP). "... the public funds investment account for investment and reinvestment by the state treasurer.
+- State of Washington Local Government Investment Pool (LGIP), the public funds investment account for investment and reinvestment by the state treasurer.
 RCW 43.250.040 - Agencies.
-Federal home loan bank notes and bonds, federal land bank bonds and federal national mortgage association notes, debentures and guaranteed certificates of participation, or the obligations of any other government sponsored corporation whose obligations are or may become eligible as collateral for advances to member banks as determined by the board of governors of the federal reserve system; RCW 39.59.040 (5) Obligations of government sponsored entities which are eligible as collateral for advances to member banks as determined by the Board of Governors of the Federal Reserve System.
-These include but are not limited to Federal Home Loan

-Bank notes and bonds, Federal Farm Credit Bank consolidated notes and bonds, Federal National Mortgage Association notes, debentures, and guaranteed certificates of participation.)

-- Treasuries.
-Certificates, notes, or bonds of the United States, or other obligations of the United States or its agencies, or of any corporation wholly owned by the government of the United States; or United States dollar denominated bonds, notes, or other obligations that are issued or guaranteed by supranational institutions, provided that, at the time of investment, the institution has the United States government as its largest shareholder; RCW 39.59.040 (4) Certificates, Notes, or Bonds of the United States, or other obligations of the United States or its agencies, or any corporation wholly owned by the government of the United States (such as the Government National Mortgage Association). - Corporate notes purchased on the secondary market; with a minimum credit quality rating of upper medium investment grade at least A by Standard and Poor's, A2 by Moody's, or A by Fitch on the date of purchase.
-RCW 39.59.040 (8) - B. The following secondary investment instruments are not expected to be routinely utilized in the City of Yakima's Investment Portfolio but are also authorized by State Statute and should be disclosed and explained on council quarterly reporting: - ➢ Bonds of the state of Washington and any local government in the state of Washington;" RCW 39.59.040 (1) Obligations of the State of Washington or local governments of the state of Washington which at the time of investment have one of the three highest credit ratings of a nationally recognized rating agency. - General obligation bonds of a state other than the state of Washington and general obligation bonds of a local government of a state other than the state of Washington, which bonds have at the time of investment one of the three highest credit ratings of a nationally recognized rating agency RCW 39.59.040 (2) - ➤ "Registered warrants of a local government in the same county as the government making the investment;" RCW 39.59.040 (3) [was absent] - "Bankers' acceptances purchased on the secondary market."
-Bankers' acceptances purchased on the secondary market where the issuing bank's credit rating at the time of investment is not less than one of the three highest ratings as rated by a nationally recognized rating agency and a short term credit rating at the time of investment is not less than P-1 as rated by Moody's and/or A-1 by Standard & Poor's and/or F-1 by Fitch Rating Agency.
-RCW 39.59.040 (6) - → "Commercial paper purchased in the secondary market."
-Commercial Paper purchased on the secondary market with maturities not exceeding 270 days, and with a short term credit rating at time of investment not less than A-1 by Standard & Poor's Rating Services and/or P-1 by Moody's Investors Service and/or F-1 by Fitch Rating Agency.
+Federal home loan bank notes and bonds, federal land bank bonds and federal national mortgage association notes, debentures and guaranteed certificates of participation, or the obligations of any other government sponsored corporation whose obligations are or may become eligible as collateral for advances to member banks as determined by the board of governors of the federal reserve system; RCW 39.59.040 (5) - Treasuries.
+Certificates, notes, or bonds of the United States, or other obligations of the United States or its agencies, or of any corporation wholly owned by the government of the United States; or United States dollar denominated bonds, notes, or other obligations that are issued or guaranteed by supranational institutions, provided that, at the time of investment, the institution has the United States government as its largest shareholder; RCW 39.59.040 (4). - ➤ Corporate notes purchased on the secondary market; with a minimum credit quality rating of upper medium investment grade at least A by Standard and Poor's, A2 by Moody's, or A by Fitch on the date of purchase.
+RCW 39.59.040 (8) - B. The following secondary investment instruments are not expected to be routinely utilized in the City of Yakima's Investment Portfolio but are also authorized by State Statute and should be disclosed and explained on council quarterly reporting: - ➢ Bonds of the state of Washington and any local government in the state of Washington;" RCW 39.59.040 (1) - General obligation bonds of a state other than the state of Washington and general obligation bonds of a local government of a state other than the state of Washington, which bonds have at the time of investment one of the three highest credit ratings of a nationally recognized rating agency RCW 39.59.040 (2)

+- Registered warrants of a local government in the same county as the government making the investment;" RCW 39.59.040 (3) - ➤ Bankers' acceptances purchased on the secondary market.-where the issuing bank's credit rating at the time of investment is not less than one of the three highest ratings as rated by a nationally recognized rating agency and a short term credit rating at the time of investment is not less than P-1 as rated by Moody's and/or A-1 by Standard & Poor's and/or F-1 by Fitch Rating Agency.
+RCW 39.59.040 (6) - Commercial paper purchased in the secondary market with maturities not exceeding 270 days, and with a short term credit rating at time of investment not less than A-1 by Standard & Poor's Rating Services and/or P-1 by Moody's Investors Service and/or F-1 by Fitch Rating Agency.
 Furthermore, the long-term credit ratings of the issuer at the time of investment shall not be less than one of the three highest ratings as rated by a nationally recognized rating agency.
-RCW 39.59.040 (7)

-➤ Non-Negotiable Certificates of deposit with financial institutions qualified by the Washington Public Deposit Protection Commission.
+RCW 39.59.040 (7) - Non-Negotiable Certificates of deposit with financial institutions qualified by the Washington Public Deposit Protection Commission.
 (RCW 39.58.130)